tashian/heal.lgbt/content/_index.md

 Book: [Waking the Tiger](https://www.amazon.com/Waking-Tiger-Healing-Peter-Levine/dp/155643233X/ref=pd_sbs_14_7?_encoding=UTF8&pd_rd_i=155643233X&pd_rd_r=c2da41bd-7da5-11e9-9473-d5397df71b98&pd_rd_w=E4tiC&pd_rd_wg=fpQ9D&pf_rd_p=588939de-d3f8-42f1-a3d8-d556eae5797d&pf_rd_r=SMTW2FW4RM80CGJVQ1D5&psc=1&refRID=SMTW2FW4RM80CGJVQ1D5) by Peter Levine, creator of SE
 Book: [In An Unspoken Voice](https://www.amazon.com/Unspoken-Voice-Releases-Restores-Goodness/dp/1556439431/ref=pd_sim_14_1?_encoding=UTF8&pd_rd_i=1556439431&pd_rd_r=XZECHX8BCPBDP7EYXV8P&pd_rd_w=WJCAo&pd_rd_wg=jBCzT&psc=1&refRID=XZECHX8BCPBDP7EYXV8P) by Peter Levine

+### Cognitive Behavioral Therapy (CBT)
+Aside from EMDR, Cognitive Behavioral Therapy has been shown to help with trauma release.
+It is a more traditional talk-centered approach that aims to rewrite the underlying beliefs that lead to depression and anxiety.

+App: [Sanvello](https://www.sanvello.com/) is an app that helps you relieve symptoms of stress, anxiety, and depression
+Video: [Feeling Good](https://www.youtube.com/watch?v=H1T5uMeYv9Q) TED talk by CBT practitioner David Burns
+Book: [Feeling Good](https://www.amazon.com/dp/B009UW5X4C/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) very popular book that has helped a lot of people with mood disorders, by David Burns

 ### Psychadelics
 There’s a growing belief that psychadelics, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
 But they come with risks.
-This is an area of ongoing exploration and recent expiermentation.
+This is an area of ongoing exploration and recent expiermentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
+If all goes as expected, psychadelics will become legal for PTSD therapy in several countries by 2021.

 [MAPS](https://maps.org/) &mdash; Multidisciplinary Association for Psychedelic Studies
 [Psychadelic Integration](https://integration.maps.org/) &mdash; MAPS directory of therapists who help people integrate a psychadelic experience

 Book: [How to Change Your Mind](https://www.amazon.com/dp/B076GPJXWZ/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) by Michael Pollan
+Video: [The future of psychadelic-assisted psychotherapy](https://www.ted.com/talks/rick_doblin_the_future_of_psychedelic_assisted_psychotherapy) TED talk by Rick Doblin, head of MAPS
 Movie: [MDMA: The Movie](https://mdmathemovie.com/)
 Movie: [Trip of Compassion](https://vimeo.com/ondemand/tripofcompassion), about MDMA trials in Isreal for trauma release